Tlntin/flowrisk/README.md

 Currently, the packages only has VPIN.

+Note:
+# This repo has upgraded to Python3.

 ## Installation
-The default way is to open a console and execute

-    pip install flowrisk

-One may also download from here and manually install
+download from here and manually install

     git clone https://github.com/hanxixuana/flowrisk
     cd flowrisk